D-Robotics/hobot_dnn/dnn_node_sample/README.md

 # Compilation

-- X3 Version: Supports compilation on X3 Ubuntu system and cross-compilation on PC using Docker.
+- X3: Supports compilation on X3 Ubuntu system and cross-compilation on PC using Docker.
-- X86 Version: Supports compilation on X86 Ubuntu system.
+- X86: Supports compilation on X86 Ubuntu system.
 Compilation dependencies and package functionalities can be controlled through compilation options.

-## Compilation on X3 Ubuntu System for X3 Version
+## X3 Ubuntu

 1. Confirm Compilation Environment